The Great Australian Bake Off: Season 1 (2013)

-Season 1 of The Great Australian Bake Off saw ten home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
-Each week saw the bakers put through three challenges in a particular discipline.
+Season 1 of The Great Australian Bake Off saw 10 home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
+Each episode saw bakers put through three challenges, with each episode having its own theme or discipline.
+The season aired from 9 July 2013 until 27 August 2013.

-The three finalists were Jonathan Gurfinkel, Maria Vella and Nancy Ho.
-On 27 August 2013, Nancy Ho was crowned the best amateur baker.
+The three finalists were Jonathan Gurfinkel, Nancy Ho, Maria Vella.
+On 27 August 2013, Nancy Ho was selected as the best amateur baker.

 Season 2 (2015)

-Season 2 of The Great Australian Bake Off will see twelve home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
-The 10-part season will premiere on 13 October 2015.
+Season 2 of The Great Australian Bake Off saw 12 home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
+Each episode saw bakers put through three challenges, with each episode having its own theme or discipline.
+The season aired from 13 October 2015 until 15 December 2015.

-The three finalists were Jasmin Hartley, Sian Redgrave and Suzy Stefanidis.
-On 15 December 2015, Sian was crowned the best amateur baker.
+The three finalists were Jasmin Hartley, Sian Redgrave, and Suzy Stefanidis.
+On 15 December 2015, Sian Redgrave was selected as the best amateur baker.

 Season 3 (2016)

-Season 3 of The Great Australian Bake Off will see twelve home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
-The 10-part season will premiere on 11 October 2016.
+Season 3 of The Great Australian Bake Off saw 12 home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
+Each episode saw bakers put through three challenges, with each episode having its own theme or discipline.
+The season aired from 11 October 2016 until 14 December 2016.

-The three finalists were Monica Cavallaro, Olivia McMahon and Antonio Marcona.
-On 13 December 2016, Olivia was crowned the best amateur baker.
+The three finalists were Monica Cavallaro, Antonio Marcona, and Olivia McMahon.
+On 13 December 2016, Olivia McMahon was selected as the best amateur baker.

 Season 4 (2018)

-Production on season 4 of the series began in May 2017.
-It premiered on 18 January 2018, and moved from Lifestyle Food to the main LifeStyle channel.
+Season 4 of The Great Australian Bake Off saw 12 home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
+Each episode saw bakers put through three challenges, with each episode having its own theme or discipline.
+The season aired from 18 January 2018 until 22 March 2018.

-The three finalists were Claudia Anton, Barb Dunn & Dave Yan.
-On 22 March 2018, Claudia was crowned the best amateur baker.
+The three finalists were Claudia Anton, Barb Dunn, and Dave Yan.
+On 22 March 2018, Claudia Anton was selected as the best amateur baker.

 Season 5 (2019)

-Season 5 of The Great Australian Bake Off will see twelve home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
-The 10-part season premiered on 3 October 2019.
+Season 5 of The Great Australian Bake Off saw 12 home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
+Each episode saw bakers put through three challenges, with each episode having its own theme or discipline.
+The season aired from 3 October 2019 until 5 December 2019.

+The three finalists were Subha Nasir Ahmad, David Hills, and Daniel Pasquali.
+On 5 December 2019, Subha Nasir Ahmad was selected as the best amateur baker.